Last updated on Jan 16, 2018.

 Putting the request latency together with the request rate into a graph immediately provides an overview of how much the system is used and how it responds to it.

-Most of the filters in Elasticsearch are cached by default.
-That means that during the first execution of a query with a filter Elasticsearch will find documents matching the filter and build a structure called bitset using that information.
-Data stored in the bitset is really simple – it contains document identifier and whether a given document matches the filter.
+For some queries, such as date ranges, you don’t need scoring, so you can run them in the filter clause of a bool query.
+That means that after a few executions, Elasticsearch will store the matching document IDs in a bitset (at least on the bigger segments).
 Subsequent executions of queries having the same filter will reuse the information stored in the bitset, thus making query execution faster by saving I/O operations and CPU cycles.
-Even though filters are relatively small they can take up large portions of the JVM heap if you have a lot of data and numerous different filters.
+Even though those bitsets are often small they can take up large portions of the JVM heap if you have a lot of data and numerous different filters.
 Because of that it is wise to set the “indices.cache.filter.size” property to limit the amount of heap to be used for the filter cache.
 To find out the best setting for this property keep an eye on filter cache size and filter cache eviction metrics shown in the chart below.

 Filter cache size and evictions help optimize filter cache size setting